enchance/Tank-Auth/README.md

 UPDATE: Fork merged with main Tank Auth repo :-)
 ------------------------------------------------
-**[Tank Auth v2.0](https://github.com/ilkon/Tank-Auth)** will be coming out soon which will include the new features of this fork.
-Until full integration has been completed, feel free to keep using this fork.
-Starting 2013, development for this fork will only be limited to hotfixes.
+**[Tank Auth v2.0](https://github.com/ilkon/Tank-Auth)** will be coming out soon which will include some new features from this fork.
+Until full integration has been completed, this fork will be upgraded in batches taken from `upstream`.

 Thanks for everyone who used my *RBAC-powered* version of Tank Auth!